 It is the responsibility of parents to communicate to the school the reason for all absences.
-Attendance for remote learning days is required in the same manner as in person learning days.

 Notification and Excuse Notes

 Parents/guardians must provide a note upon the student's return indicating the reason the student was absent.
 Notes must be provided within 48 hours (2 school days) following the student's return to school, or the absence will be classified and remain as unexcused.
 Please note that excuse notes will NOT be accepted after this 48 hours deadline for tardies/absences unless it is an official doctor's note.